IndrajeetPatil/statsExpressions/README.md

 return a list, a matrix, an array, a dataframe, etc., depending on the function.

-This is where `statsExpressions` comes in: It can be thought of as a unified portal through which most of the functionality in these underlying packages can be accessed, with a simpler interface and no requirement to change data format.
+This is where `{statsExpressions}` comes in: It can be thought of as a unified portal through which most of the functionality in these underlying packages can be accessed, with a simpler interface and no requirement to change data format.